 The Dominikanerberg vineyard reaches high levels of altitude, up to 350 meters above sea level.
 Particularly in the upper part of Dominikanerberg – where the wind gives our grapes the opportunity to remain longer on the vines and reach their full maturity – we regularly manage to harvest grapes of top quality: Auslese, Beerenauslesen and Trockenbeerenauslesen.

-The Kaseler Nies'chen is one of the Ruwer Valley's premium estates and enjoys a reputation all over the world.
+The Kaseler Nies'chen is one of the Ruwer Valley's premium vineyards and enjoys a reputation all over the world.
 The blue/coppery coloured deep-lying clay-slate dating from the Devonian era reveals the high mineral content of the ground at first glance.
 It produces wines of finely structured, subtle minerality, with well-balanced acid and lots of fruit, body and play.
 The Nies'chen is a south-facing slope with an inclination of up to 70%.
 In this vineyard, we continue to cultivate some of our old Riesling vines individually trained in the traditional manner to a single stake

 Next to Riesling, we are the only winery to cultivate Pinot noir reds in the Kaseler Nies´chen.
 On 0.5ha we have identified an ideal plot of land for this classical red grape varietal with its high demand for the terroir: on the bottom of the hill, south-facing, the soil is deep and provides the vines with a very good water supply.
 Warm and protected, this is the place where our top-class Pinot noir reds are grown.

-The Kaseler Kehrnagel estate is one of the best on the Ruwer, featuring heavily weathered, copper-coloured Devonian slate.
+The Kaseler Kehrnagel vineyard site is one of the best on the Ruwer, featuring heavily weathered, copper-coloured Devonian slate.
 As the deep-lying, heavy slate ground has a high water capacity, this estate produces fresh Rieslings of high class, with a long storage life, even in dry years.
 The wines from Kehrnagel are herbal, juicy and full-bodied.
 The Kehrnagel faces south west and has a slope of around 40%.

 In Kehrnagel, we mainly produce wines with residual sugar.
 The delicate play of fruity and herbal notes, sometimes mingled with a touch of ginger pepperiness, leads to wines full of character.
 Wines which are thrilling companions for a variety of dishes, including Asian food.